Hospitalizations signal rising COVID-19 risk for US seniors

 These alarming signs portend a difficult winter for seniors, which worries 81-year-old nursing home resident Bartley O’Hara, who said he is “vaccinated up to the eyeballs” and tracks coronavirus hospital trends as they “zoom up” for older adults, but remain flat for younger folks.

-One troubling indicator for seniors: Hospitalizations for people with COVID-19 rose by more than 30 percent in two weeks.
-Much of the increase is driven by older people and those with existing health problems, Dr. Rochelle Walensky, director of the Centers for Disease Control and Prevention, said.
+One troubling indicator for seniors: Hospitalizations for people with COVID-19 rose by more than 30% in two weeks.
+Much of the increase is driven by older people and those with existing health problems, said Dr. Rochelle Walensky, director of the Centers for Disease Control and Prevention.
 The numbers include everyone testing positive, no matter why they are admitted.

 When it comes to protecting seniors, “we’re doing a terrible job of that in this country,” said Dr. Eric Topol, head of Scripps Research Translational Institute.